Nonye2K3/chia/INSTALL.md

 All keys and plots from version prior to Beta 1.8 are deprecated and can be deleted.
 Plots from both Beta 1.8 and newer should work on mainnet.

-## New Users:
+## Drive format support

 Chia plot files are at least 108GB in size (for K32).
-To plot successfully requires drives formatted to support large files; e.g. NTFS, APFS, etc. Drives formatted in FAT12, FAT16, or FAT32 will fail plotting midway through.
+To plot successfully requires drives formatted to support large files; e.g. NTFS, APFS, ext4, etc. Drives with FAT formatting (FAT12, FAT16, or FAT32) will fail plotting midway through.
 Future versions of Chia will check for unsupported drives, but for now it's up to each user to check their drive format.

 ## Updating from 1.8 - 1.17: